shivshankardayal/Kunjika/Features.rst

 4. More fields for user activity and profile.
 5. Popular tags display on main page in side bar.
 6. Code attachments also .zip source attachments up to 50KB.
-7. Email verification.
-8. Following questions.
+7. Following questions.
-9. Following tags, users.
+8. Following tags, users.
-10. RSS for tags, users, questions.
+9. RSS for tags, users, questions.
-11. Sitemap generation
+10. Sitemap generation

 DONE
 ====